The Carnegie Mellon Portugal PhD in Technological Change and Innovation provides a unique opportunity in several respects.

 - Dual degree structure.
 Graduates of the PhD in Technological Change and Entrepreneurship will receive two degrees – one awarded by the Portuguese partner universities and one awarded by Carnegie Mellon University.

 - Strong partnership and model.
 The PhD in Technological Change and Entrepreneurship brings together strengths from three outstanding academic institutions.
-Carnegie Mellon University has a unique experience in multidisciplinary approaches to issues concerning technology and society, including its flagship SETChange PhD program.
-FCEE-Catolica is the leading Business School in Portugal.
+Carnegie Mellon University has a unique experience in multidisciplinary approaches to issues concerning technology, society and information systems, including its flagship SETChange PhD program.
+Católica Lisbon School of Business and Economics is the leading Business School in Portugal.
 IST is Portugal’s largest and most reputed school of engineering, science, and technology.

 - Research emphasis.
 Throughout the program, PhD students will have the opportunity to join, initiate, and collaborate on research projects with faculty from any of the participating institutions.
 From early in the program, students will be expected to prepare their work for presentation in research seminars and at international conferences.